- Future Students

 - Visiting areas of historical/cultural significance in Ireland to interact with academics, community groups, and agencies involved in governance, democracy and human rights

-Societies are related to our seven academic programs and offer a realm of activities outside of class with a focus on your field of interest.
+Societies are related to our seven academic programs and offer a realm of activities outside of class.
 They can help you develop leadership skills, gain professional experience and network.
+Check out our Clubs and Societies page.

-Be a part of the Agora Fellowship: a select group of students who discuss ideas and themes from renowned books in a regular forum led by Interim Vice-Provost Dr. George Bragues.
+Be a part of the Agora Fellowship: a select group of students who discuss ideas and themes from renowned books in a regular forum led by Dr. George Bragues.
 Build your extracurricular experience.
-Every year the Fellowship takes a trip related to their current topics; destinations have included Boston, Montreal, New York and Washington.
+Every year, the Fellowship takes a trip related to their current topics; destinations have included Boston, Montreal, New York and Washington.

 Soka Education Research Centre on Global Citizenship

-Join the Soka Education Research Centre on Global Citizenship: a global, undergraduate, research project—the first of its kind in the world—led by Family and Community Social Services Program Head Dr. Paul Sherman.
+Join the Soka Education Research Centre on Global Citizenship: a global undergraduate research project—the first of its kind in the world—led by Community Social Services Program Head Dr. Paul Sherman.
 Explore how to nurture human potential and happiness for the greater benefit of humankind through the study of Soka (value-creating) education and global citizenship.
 Travel as a Research Assistant to present study results at professional symposiums.